 Drinking coffee or other energy drinks – No.

 This method is one of the most popular, likely because of media portrayals.
-Every time you see a drunk guy on a television show trying to sober up, he will invariably be drinking several cups of black coffee.
-Coffee does not help your body metabolize alcohol, so drinking it (even black) will have no effect on your impairment level.
+This is a typical scenario: a character in a movie or television series becomes inebriated, and a situation arises when they need to be sober.
+Another character will make a “ strong cup of coffee”, and right after drinking the character is sober and ready to go.
+In reality, coffee does not help your body metabolize alcohol.
+Drinking coffee, no matter how strong, will have no effect on your impairment level.
 Not only does this method not work, it may actually be more detrimental than you think.
-Coffee will convince you that you are not as impaired as you are by masking the effects of alcohol and making you feel more alert, falsely leading you to believe that you are fine to get behind the wheel.
+Coffee can mask the effects of alcohol by making you feel more alert.
+So even though you are just as inebriated, coffee falsely leads you to believe you can behind the wheel.

 Eating a big meal, bread, or carbohydrates – No.